-Emailing PDF’s and hosting presentations on Zoom won’t suddenly help employees “get” their benefits.
-These strategies aren’t reimagined, they’re simply transferred online.
+Emailing a PDF or hosting a presentation won’t suddenly help employees “get” their benefits.
+These strategies aren’t reimagined — they’re simply transferred online.
 If presentations and booklets worked (in any form), you’d spend less of your week answering benefits questions.
-Something isn’t working, and the answer isn’t simply digital.

-Let’s be honest: benefits booklets are an outdated method of communicating benefits.
+Let’s be honest: benefits booklets are an outdated method of communicating employee benefits.
 Unfortunately, we know they’re also a key tool many HR pros are reluctant to part with.
 After all, without a booklet, where will employees turn for answers?

 We have some thoughts.
 But first, let’s review exactly how benefits booklets fall short.

 Simply creating a digital version of your benefits booklet isn’t enough.
-Sure, they might be easier to save on your employees’ desktop and therefore slightly likely to be tossed in the trash.
+Sure, they might be easier to save on your employees’ desktops and therefore slightly less likely to be tossed in the trash.
 Even PDF booklets, though, fall short in one key area: they can’t help employees in the exact moment they need to make healthcare decisions.

 Like benefits booklets, benefits presentations also seem like a can’t-be-skipped component of your benefits education strategy.
 But this messaging hasn’t kept pace with the times.
 When bite-sized information and 20-second TikTok videos are the order of the day, how can you expect employees to stay engaged with a 60-minute benefits presentation?

 Look, we know that introducing employees to their benefits is essential, especially during OE.
 Without a presentation, you may leave your employees wondering what to expect from open enrollment or even the year ahead.
 There’s value in improving your presentations, shortening their length for maximum engagement, and not relying on them as a source of truth

 There’s also value in streamlining your benefits education efforts.
 Given that these two major players fall short, you need a new solution: a tool that fills the gaping hole left by your benefits presentation’s last slide.

-In brief, a benefits experience platform centralizes everything in one place, from your individual, siloed benefits to the education you need to drive their utilization.
+A better solution centralizes everything in one place, from your individual, siloed benefits to the education you need to drive their utilization.
 It’s built on an idea we don’t think has quite caught on: that creating better healthcare consumers isn’t just about education, but decision support.
 It recognizes that your benefits education strategy takes a lot of time and effort, and makes all that effort more impactful.

 Employees can easily follow up on your presentation without digging for links.
 Hardworking benefits presentations aren’t a total waste of time.
 You’ll find HR departments that see a 50%+ decrease in benefits questions after launch.

-Adding a benefits experience platform doesn’t have to mean rethinking your entire benefit education strategy.
+Adding a navigation platform doesn’t have to mean rethinking your entire benefit education strategy.
 In fact, it may work best when it grows from the educational foundation you’ve worked hard to build.
 We’re not talking about tossing all your plans or even killing your benefits booklet (yet).
 Instead, we’re offering a solution that follows up your OE efforts with year-round engagement and personalized support.
 In other words, it makes all your benefits education more meaningful.